AndySchuste/CsharpQuestions1/README.md

 ArrayName.Sort

 Q: What is a nullable type and what purpose does it serve?
+Nullable types allow the user to set a variable to a null value as well as a normal positive or negative value

 Q: What is an enumeration?
+A type of reference that allows the user to set specific values as named constants.
+An example would be enum Gender that contains Male or Female.

 Q: What is inheritance?